vsanchez1987/postman-docs/v6/postman/collection_runs/building_workflows.md

 ### Basic usage

 When you start a collection run, all requests are run in the order you see them in the main app.

-This means that all requests inside are executed first, by order of the folder they are in, and then any requests that are in the root of the collection.
-However, you can override this behavior using a [built-in function](/docs/postman/scripts/branching_and_looping) called `setNextRequest()`.
+All requests inside are executed first, by order of the folder they are in, and then any requests that are in the root of the collection.

+However, you can override this behavior using a [built-in function](/docs/v6/postman/scripts/branching_and_looping) called `setNextRequest()`.

-`setNextRequest()`, as the name suggests, will allow you to specify which request will be run next.
-The easiest way to understand this is to look at a sample collection.
+`setNextRequest()`, as the name suggests, allows you to specify which request runs next.
+Let's look at a sample collection to understand how `setNextRequest()` better.

-Let's assume that we have a collection with four requests.
+Suppose we have a collection with four requests.
 If you run this collection directly, the collection runner will run all four requests in order.

 [![setNextRequest in tests tab](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-building-workflows1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-building-workflows1.png)

 [![collection runner view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793861.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793861.png)

-Let's now add `postman.setNextRequest()` to Request 1's test script, as shown. `postman.setNextRequest()` is a function with one argument, which is the name or ID of the request you want to run next.
+Let's now add `postman.setNextRequest()` to Request 1's test script, as shown.

+`postman.setNextRequest()` is a function with one argument, which is the name or ID of the request you want to run next.

 In the example, we're setting the next request to `Request 4` in the test script for `Request 1`.
-This means the execution will jump to `Request 4` after `Request 1` has completed.
+So the execution jumps to `Request 4` after `Request 1` has completed.
 If we run the same collection now, you'll see that only two requests are run now.

 [![setNextRequest with request name as parameter](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-building-workflows1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-building-workflows1.png)

 [![collection runner view](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793875.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/58793875.png)

-Note that `setNextRequest()` will only work with the collection runner and Newman where the intent is to run a collection, as opposed to sending a single request.
+**Note**: If you want to run a collection and not send a single request, then `setNextRequest()` only works with the collection runner and Newman.

+**Note**: The response from a callback is a Postman collection response instance, not a plain JavaScript object.
+For more information, see [Response](http://www.postmanlabs.com/postman-collection/Response.html){:target="_blank"} in the Postman API reference.
+For additional information, see [Postman Sandbox API reference](/docs/v6/postman/scripts/postman_sandbox_api_reference){:target="_blank"}.

 ### Advanced usage